Clean Car Standard CO2 value

 • a simple calculator on the Fuelsaver website

-• the Clean Car Standard Forecast tool is a spreadsheet that automatically downloads from the Te Manatū Waka Ministry of Transport website.
+• the Clean Car Standard Forecast tool is a spreadsheet that automatically downloads from the Ministry of Transport Te Manatū Waka website.
 It shows the effect of multiple units of a vehicle in different years.

 • a reference file of registered vehicles with CCS values to look up similar vehicles